Skip to content

 Entry Guidelines Enter the name of the person or organization.
 If applicable, the suggested controlled vocabulary is the Library of Congress Name Authority File.

-Commentary This field can be used for instances in which an an organization owns a digital copy of an analog resource or otherwise controls access.
+Commentary This field can be used for instances in which an an organization owns or otherwise controls access of a digital copy of an analog resource.
 This is different from Provider, which refers more to the resource or metadata steward.

 Element Set DCMI